 Differing Degrees of Whiplash

-There are a wide variety of neck injuries, so the guidelines are split into 3 basic categories that can be applied for whiplash injuries: Minor, Moderate and Severe.
+There are a wide variety of neck injuries, so the JSB Whiplash Guidelines are split into 3 basic categories that can be applied for whiplash injuries: Minor, Moderate and Severe.

 To fit under this heading, rather obviously, you have not suffered a major neck injury but it is still affecting you.
-If full recovery takes place within about two years or a full recovery is between a few weeks and a year you are assumed to fall under this category.
+If full recovery takes place within about two years or a full recovery is between a few weeks and a year – then its assumed you’ll fall under this category.

 Injuries such as fractures and dislocations can also be covered under this heading.

 Again, I cannot stress enough the importance of the estimated nature of these guidelines; precise awards will be dependent on the time you are affected by said injury and also the prognosis.